carbondigitalus/flowster-visual-sitemap/readme.md

 Use at your own risk.
 We copied all of these SVG icons from Flowmapp.

+## Node.js Version Manager

+Before you begin using the project, make sure you are using the correct Node.js version.
+If you are smart, then you are using the [Node Version Manager](https://github.com/nvm-sh/nvm).

+1. If you are using NVM, use the `nvm use` command before you start the app.
+2. If not, check `node --version` to see if your Node.js version matches what is located in `.nvmrc`.

+- If you match, then you can proceed.
+- If you do not match, then you need to download the matching version, or implement NVM.

 ## Env Variables

 These are the ENV variables that are used in the app.
 These are required for the app to work correctly.